Emmanuel802/CDV01_Career_Goals_Reflection_CS20240250_PTO2407_GROUPB_EMMANUELANOTIDAMWAMUKA_CDV01/README.md

 - Basic HTML, CSS, and JavaScript
 - Logical Thinking & Problem-Solving
-- Basic Concepts Of Software Development Concepts
+- Basic Concepts of Software Development

-**Skills To Develop:**
+**Skills to Develop:**

-- Improving Debugging And Troubleshooting Skills
+- Improving Debugging and Troubleshooting Skills
 - Advanced Concepts of Software Development
-- Mastering CSS for better UI/UX
+- Mastering CSS for better UI/UX Design

 #### 2. **Interests and Values**

 **Career Key Interests:**

-- Building Websites And Applications
+- Building Websites and Applications
-- Learning New Technologies And Coding Languages
+- Learning New Technologies and Coding Languages
-- Creating Efficient And Functional Software Solutions
+- Creating Efficient and Functional Software Solutions

-**Work Enviroment Values:**
+**Work Environment Values:**

-- Opportunities For Continuous Learning And Growth
+- Opportunities for Continuous Learning and Growth
-- A Supportive And Collaborative Team
+- A Supportive and Collaborative Team
-- A Role Where Creativity And Problem-Solving Are Valued
+- A Role Where Creativity and Problem-Solving Are Valued

+---

 ### Part 2: Career Exploration Insights

 #### 1. **Industries and Roles Explored**

-**Industries And Roles Explored:**
+**Industries and Roles Explored:**

 - Software Development
 - Web Development